-- ensuring the execution of Parliamentary Acts,
+- ensuring the execution of Acts of Parliament,

-- issuing regulations and orders,
+- issuing Regulations and Orders,

 - implementing policies approved by the Council of Ministers.

-The Constitution of the Republic of Poland (Article 146, Article 147), Act on the Council of Ministers (Article 7 par.
-2 - 4), Act on the sectors of government administration (Article 34).
+The Constitution of the Republic of Poland (Articles 146 and 147), the Act on the Council of Ministers (Article 7(2)–(4)), the Act on the Sectors of the National Government Administration (Article 34)

-Scope of operation
+Scope of duties

-The detailed scope of operation of the Minister of the Environment, pursuant to Article 33 par.
-1 point 1 of the Act on the Council of Ministers, was specified by the Regulation of the President of the Council of Ministers of 18 November 2011 on the detailed scope of operation of the Minister of the Environment (Journal of Laws No. 248, item 1493 and No. 284, item 1671).
-Subject to the provisions of the aforementioned Regulation, the Minister of the Environment is in charge of the "water management" and "environment" sectors of government administration.
+A detailed scope of duties of the Minister of the Environment, pursuant to Article 33(1)(1) of the Act on the Council of Ministers, was set out in the Regulation of the President of the Council of Ministers of 18 November 2011 on a detailed scope of duties of the Minister of the Environment (Official Journal of the Laws No. 248, Item 1493, and No. 284, Item 1671).
+In accordance with the provisions of this Regulation, the Minister of the Environment is in charge of the national government administration sectors of water management and the environment.

-The water management sector [Article 11 par.
-1 of the Act on the sectors of government administration] encompasses the following matters:
+The water management sector [Article 11(1) of the Act on the Sectors of the National Government Administration] encompasses the issues related to:

 - the construction, modernisation and maintenance of inland waterways,

-The environmental sector [Article 28 par.
-1 of the Act on the sectors of government administration] encompasses the following matters:
+The environment sector [Article 28(1) of Act on the Sectors of the National Government Administration], encompasses the issues related to:

 - the management of natural resources,

-- forests and woodlands conservation,
+- the protection of forests and woodlands,

-The General Director of Environmental Protection is subordinated to the Minister of the Environment (as the minister in charge of environmental issues – Article 28 par.
-2).
+The General Director for Environmental Protection is subordinated to the Minister of the Environment (as the Minister in charge of the environment – Article 28(2)).

 The Minister of the Environment supervises: